sahilshahane/FVS-GIT-CLONE/README.md

 ## FVS-GIT-CLONE

-* it can has File Change Detection System
+* it has File Change Detection System
 * it can save logs
 * it can cache data
 * it can save 300k+ lines of data in less than 3-5 secs __[Depends on your System Speed]__